Probate Q&A Series

 1. Identify Heirs and Next of Kin

 North Carolina law defines heirs by degree of kinship.
 You must gather information on surviving spouse, children, parents, siblings, and more.
 The court will use G.S.
-28A-2 to determine entitled parties.
+29-15 and related intestacy statutes in Chapter 29 to determine entitled parties.

-Prepare and file a petition in the clerk’s office of the county where the decedent lived.
-This petition asks the court to appoint a personal representative (PR).
+Prepare and file an application in the clerk’s office of the county where the decedent lived.
+This asks the clerk to appoint a personal representative.
 Under G.S.
-28A-13-2, you must attach a certified death certificate and next-of-kin information.
+28A-4-1, the applicant must provide the information required for issuance of letters, including next-of-kin information.

 3. Appointment of Personal Representative and Bond

 The court appoints a PR—often an heir or close family member.
-Unless waived by all heirs, the PR must post a bond.
+Bond is not required in every intestate estate; the clerk may require a bond unless the personal representative is exempt or the clerk dispenses with bond as provided by law.
 Bond amounts and requirements appear in G.S.
-28A-11-3.
-You must publish notice to creditors within 60 days of appointment under G.S.
-28A-13-4.
+28A-8-1 and related provisions.
+You must publish notice to creditors promptly after qualification under G.S.
+28A-14-1.

 4. Inventory, Appraisal and Notice to Creditors